-This means if you become a registered lobbyist after leaving your public sector role, you cannot lobby for the next 2 years on any matter you had official dealings within the last 2 years in your public sector role.
+• This means if you become a registered lobbyist after leaving your ministerial role, you cannot lobby for the next 2 years on any matter you had official dealings with in the last 2 years in your ministerial role.

 These requirements are explained in the diagram below.